 This program says it’s the UK’s most popular staging training program.
-I have not seen this company out there in the world of home staging courses until fairly recently, which may only mean that their SEO efforts have gotten them higher up in rankings — not that they didn’t exist.
+I have not seen this company out there in the world of real estate staging courses until fairly recently, which may only mean that their SEO efforts have gotten them higher up in rankings, not that they didn’t exist.

 The Art of Professional Home Staging program is a 10-course bundle that has a 30-day “no quibble” money-back guarantee.
 As of this writing the course is $474.
 They also have a payment plan option but the cost is substantially that higher that way, with three payments of $197 each.

 Topics covered include: intro to professional staging, color planning, space & feng shui, lighting, decluttering, accessorizing, consultations, and business start-up.